ddnexus/pagy/docs/api/pagy.md

 pagy.series
 #=> [1, 2, "3", 4, 5, 6, 7, :gap, 40]
 ```

 |||

 ## Global Default

 The `Pagy::DEFAULT` is a globally available hash used to set defaults variables.
-It is a constant for easy access, but it is mutable to allow customizable defaults.
-You can override it in the `pagy.rb` initializer file in order to set your own application global defaults.
-After you are done, you should `freeze` it, so it will not changed accidentally.
-It gets merged with the variables passed with the `new` method every times a `Pagy` instance gets created.
+It is a constant for easy access, but it is
+mutable to allow customizable defaults.
+You can override it in the `pagy.rb` initializer file in order to set your own application
+global defaults.
+After you are done, you should `freeze` it, so it will not change accidentally.
+It gets merged with the
+variables passed with the `new` method every times a `Pagy` instance gets created.

 You will typically use it in a `pagy.rb` initializer file to pass defaults values.
 For example:

 ||| pagy.rb (initializer)

 ```ruby
 Pagy::DEFAULT[:items]     = 25
 Pagy::DEFAULT[:my_option] = 'my option'
 ...
 Pagy::DEFAULT.freeze
 ```

 |||

 ## Methods

 ==- `Pagy.root`

 This method returns the `pathname` of the `pagy/lib` root dir.
-It is useful to get the absolute path of locale and javascript files installed with the gem.
+It is useful to get the absolute path of locale and javascript
+files installed with the gem.

 ==- `Pagy.new(vars)`

 _Notice_: If you use the `Pagy::Backend` its `pagy` method will instantiate and return the Pagy object for you.

-The `Pagy.new` method accepts a single hash of variables that will be merged with the `Pagy::DEFAULT` hash and will be used to create the object.
+The `Pagy.new` method accepts a single hash of variables that will be merged with the `Pagy::DEFAULT` hash and will be used to
+create the object.

 ==- `series(size: @vars[:size], _**)`

 This method is the core of the pagination.
-It returns an array containing the page numbers and the `:gap` items to be rendered with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
-It accepts an optional `size` keyword argument (only useful for extras), defaulted on the `:size` variable.
+It returns an array containing the page numbers and the `:gap` items to be rendered
+with the navigation links (e.g. `[1, :gap, 7, 8, "9", 10, 11, :gap, 36]`).
+It accepts an optional `size` keyword argument (only
+useful for extras), defaulted on the `:size` variable.

 !!!primary Gap: added only when necessary
 A `:gap` is added only where the series is missing at least two pages.
-When the series is missing only one page, the `:gap` is replaced with the page link of the actual missing page.
-That's because the page link uses the same space of the `...` gap but it is more useful.
+When the series is missing only one page, the `:gap` is
+replaced with the page link of the actual missing page.
+That's because the page link uses the same space of the `...` gap but it
+is more useful.
 !!!

 The nav helpers basically loop through this array and render the correct item by simply checking its type: